greenhamsam/fresh-jekyll/_posts/2017-06-16-critical-skills.md

 It includes unglamorous but fascinating professions like forestry technicians, geologists and protein scientists.

+There's an [alternative list here](http://7sundays.co.za/KeepClimbing/2018/01/07/fantastic-list-of-370-south-african-jobs-in-high-demand/), suggested by the Department of Higher Education and Training.

 ## Job categories
 There are 12 categories of jobs:
 - Agriculture, Agricultural Operations and Related Sciences